suncoast-devs/handbook/resources/bash/commands-we-like.md

 cd folder_name
 ```

-To switch our current working directory.
+This switches our current working directory to the new directory.
 Switching directories is roughly equal to double-clicking a folder in finder.
 This switching moves you down to the new directory.
 If you wanted to go back up to the parent directory, we use `..` to represent the parent directory

 For example, consider the following folder structure.